intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 behavior.
 See also {{RFC7154}}, {{RFC7776}}, and {{RFC8716}}.

-# RFC Series Editor/Advisor (RSEA)
+# RFC Series Consulting Editor (RSCE)

 NOTE: Discussion continues within the RFCED-Future Program regarding the appropriate title for an expert in technical publication processes.
-To retain flexibility, this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA").
+Reflecting provisional agreement, this document refers to the individual as the "RFC Series Consulting Editor" ("RSCE").

-The RFC Series Editor/Advisor (RSEA) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.
+The RFC Series Consulting Editor (RSCE) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.

-The primary responsibilities of the RSEA are as follows:
+The primary responsibilities of the RSCE are as follows:

 * Serve as a voting member on the RSAB
 * Identify problems with the RFC publication process and opportunities